Sarrtt303/personal_portfolio/README.md

 Tweening / inertia: Use damping (e.g., lerp) to smooth scroll/tilt transitions.

 Combine with post-processing effects like bloom or motion blur for a more cinematic background.

+We can set the background to skyblue add 3d clouds for night and the starry background as is for day